Penske buys Indianapolis Motor Speedway, IndyCar Series

 Penske, who turned 82 in February, received the Presidential Medal of Freedom from President Donald Trump last month.
 He is the winningest car owner in Indy 500 history with 18 victories, including Simon Pagenaud's win in May, as well as 15 IndyCar championships following Josef Newgarden's title in September.

 The deal should close in January.
-Penske said because both Penske Corp. and Hulman & Company are private companies they are not legally required to disclose the transaction price.
+Penske said because both Penske Corp. and Hulman & Co. are private companies they are not legally required to disclose the transaction price.

 IMS earlier Monday sent a document to IndyCar teams, a copy of which was obtained by the AP, outlining the basics of the deal.

 "We have found the ideal steward of the company and its iconic assets," the document said.
-"Penske Corporation — with its 64,000-plus employees and more than $32 billion in consolidated revenue — will bring tremendous energy, leadership and resources to IMS, IndyCar and IMSP.
-For a number of years, the Hulman & Company management and board have engaged outside advisers and experts to consider the full range of strategic options available.
-Ultimately, it was decided to focus on the possible sale of the company and finding a buyer that would be the best steward of the company and its iconic assets."
+"Penske Corporation — with its 64,000-plus employees and more than $32 billion in consolidated revenue — will bring tremendous energy, leadership and resources to IMS, IndyCar and IMSP."

 Support from rival team owners was immediate.
 Chip Ganassi said Penske called him early Monday before the sale was announced to inform him, adding "the place is going to be run like a business now."